eiriklv/react-native-starter/README.markdown

 - Run `webpack` in the root project directory to watch for changes

 > Note: Barcode scanner doesn't work on the simulator.
 In order to run from your device follow the instructions inside `/iOS/NativeStarter/AppDelegate.m`

+> Note: This app hits the API directly as opposed to using the `walmart` module because of a conflict with the internal implementation of fetch in `react-native`.
+This is subject to change pending an update to the `walmart` module to remove the conflict.